ESG Strategy Series #5

 A further understanding of the current ESG related regulations as well as insight into the potential opportunities (and deterrents) of recovery initiatives can support your organisation’s resilience.

 The Environmental, Social and Governance (ESG) Strategy Series offers a topical and practical perspective on how ESG can benefit business.
-Each month, our Sustainable Business team will provide the best of their insight, findings and project experience on how ESG can build value.
-We welcome inquiries and feedback at email@example.com or firstname.lastname@example.org.
+Each month, our Sustainable Business team will provide the best of their insight, findings and ESG consulting project experience on how ESG can build value.
+We welcome inquiries and feedback at firstname.lastname@example.org or email@example.com.

 Our full ESG Strategy Series :